 Interested in the FTX Investor Lawsuit?

-The FTX cryptocurrency exchange, which was launched in May of 2019 by Sam Bankman-Fried and Gary Wang, quickly gained popularity and became the third largest crypto exchange by volume by June 2021.
-FTX handsomely paid professional athletes such as Tom Brady, Steph Curry and others to promote the use of their mobile platform as the go-to crypto exchange, and encouraged investors to use the platform.
+The FTX cryptocurrency exchange, which was launched in May of 2019 by Sam Bankman-Fried and Gary Wang, quickly gained popularity, becoming the third largest crypto exchange by volume as of June 2021.
+FTX is alleged to have handsomely paid professional athletes such as Tom Brady, Steph Curry and others to promote the use of their mobile platform as the go-to crypto exchange.

 However, after only three years, millions of cryptocurrency investors around the world using FTX exchanges fell victim to what is being considered the largest and most sophisticated Ponzi scheme ever seen, in which tens of billions of digital assets in currencies such as Bitcoin, Ethereum and others vanished, virtually overnight.